Jockstrap

-A jockstrap, (Note: Also known as a jock (male), jill (female), strap, cup, groin guard, pelvic protector (female), supporter, or athletic supporter.) colloquially called a jock, is an undergarment for protecting the scrotum and penis during contact sports or other vigorous physical activity.
+A jockstrap, (Note: Also known as a jock (male), jill (female), strap, cup, groin guard, pelvic protector (female), supporter, or athletic supporter.) colloquially called a jock, is an undergarment for protecting the scrotum and penis during contact sports, exercising, or other vigorous physical activity.

 A jockstrap consists of a waistband (usually elastic) with a support pouch for the genitalia and two elastic straps affixed to the base of the pouch and to the left and right sides of the waistband at the hip.
 The pouch, in some varieties, may be fitted with a pocket to hold an abdominal guard (impact resistant cup, box) to protect the testicles and the penis from injury.